Socrapop/travelers-map/readme.txt

 5. Shortcode Helper page.
 Change the default size of your map and it's behaviour, filter the posts you want to show by tags, category or post type.

 == Changelog ==
+= 2.0.2 - 01/10/2021 =
+* Fix the map not showing when using a caching plugin that minified all the javascript files together.
+* Falang compatibility added.
+Excerpt still need to be entered manually if activated globally.

+Dev notes:
+* Added NPM and webpack to the projet.
+* Added a Javascript bundle file loaded on the front-end. (includes/public/js/dist/travelersmap-bundle.js)

 = 2.0.0 - 26/09/2021 =
 Major update: